-Francesco Sottile was born in Castrovillari (Italy) on January 10th, 1991.
+Francesco Sottile was born in Castrovillari, in 1991.

-Composer and multi-instrumentalist, approaches music during adolescence as a self-taught electric guitarist.
+Composer and instrumentalist, approaches music during adolescence as a self-taught electric guitarist.

-His works Introspezioni Immaginarie and Calma Ricercata are used by director Antonio La Camera in the shortmovie Nel Ritrovo del Silenzio (In the Place of Silence), in which he also has the role of leading actor.
+His works Introspezioni Immaginarie and Calma Ricercata are used by director Antonio La Camera in the shortmovie Nel Ritrovo del Silenzio (In the Place of Silence), in which he also stars as the leading actor.

-In 2019 with his composition Ornitottero, performed at CaMu – Casa della Musica di Arezzo, he obtained a commission from the Compagnia Virgilio Sieni Cangoi which will have its premiere in spring 2020.
+In 2019 with his composition Ornitottero, performed at CaMu – Casa della Musica di Arezzo, he obtained a commission from the Compagnia Virgilio Sieni Cango.

-He is currently a student of composition at the Scuola di Musica di Fiesole and artistic director of the Castrovillari Film Festival.
+He is currently a student of composition at the Scuola di Musica di Fiesole the founder and artistic director of the Castrovillari Film Festival.

 JURY MEMBER, PRESENTER

-Rossella Inglese, born in 1989, screenwriter, editor and director, she graduates in screenwriting at the Nuct Film and Television School of Rome under the direction of Laura Bispuri, Anna Pavignano and Daniele Cesarano.
+Rossella Inglese was born in 1989, screenwriter, editor and director, she graduated in screenwriting at the Nuct Film and Television School of Rome under the direction of Laura Bispuri, Anna Pavignano and Daniele Cesarano.

-The director puts teenage characters at the center of her films, struggling with the exploration of their own sexuality.
+The director puts at the centre of her films teenage characters struggling with the exploration of their own sexuality.

 Andrea Benjamin Manenti, born in 1991, is an Italian director of photography, photographer and emerging director.